Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Net circular polarisation

 We use the same parametrisation of Pythia8 as the ATLAS collaboration \cite{Aaboud:2016mmw} in their recent measurement of the inelastic $pp$ cross section.
 That is, we use the Monash \cite{Skands:2014pea} set of tuned parameters with the NNPDF 2.3 LO PDF and the pomeron flux model of Donnachie and Landshoff (DL) \cite{Donnachie:1984xq}.
 The parameters describing the pomoron Regge trajectory are set to $\alpha'=0.25$ and $\epsilon=0.1$.
 This configuration gives an inelastic cross-section of 78.4 mb at 13 TeV consistently with the ATLAS measurement.

 The output from Pythia (step 1) only contains stable particles (photons, electrons, protons, neutrinos) plus the neutrons, charged pions, kaons and muons for which the decay has been switched off.
-The spectra for these four sets of particles (neutrons, charged pions, kaons and muons) are displayed in Figures~\ref{fig:pp2T},~\ref{fig:pp2P},~\ref{fig:pp13TCM} and \ref{fig:pp1PCM} as solid lines. for four scenarios: 1) a collision of a 2 TeV proton on a proton at rest, 2) a collision of a 2 PeV proton on a proton at rest, 3) a collision of two 6.5 TeV protons in the center of mass frame and 4) a collision of two 500 TeV protons in the centre of mass frame.
+The spectra for these four sets of particles (neutrons, charged pions, kaons and muons) are displayed in Figures~\ref{fig:pp2T} and ~\ref{fig:pp2P} as solid lines, for four scenarios: 1) a collision of a 2 TeV proton on a proton at rest, and 2) a collision of a 2 PeV proton on a proton at rest 3) a collision of two 6.5 TeV protons in the center of mass frame and 4) a collision of two 500 TeV protons in the centre of mass frame.
 The latter two scenarios are not expected to play a role in astrophysics.
 However, they serve to illustrate how frame and energy-independent our result is.

 The photons produced in the Pythia's output are unpolarised since they come from the decay of mesons into two photons or the decay of excited QCD states into lower QCD states without changing the flavour of the constituent quarks and neither processes can induce polarised photons (the initial state of the former is parity-even and the latter is dominated by the strong and electromagnetic interactions, which conserve parity).